 At the heart of this agenda is unequivocal recognition that prioritizing optimal nutrition for women and girls of all ages opens pathways to greater opportunities and achieves a positive ripple effect for women, their communities, and nations.
 Gap closers who have signed on to this agenda urge decision-makers to recognize how investments in women's and girls' nutrition are a bedrock for resilient people, societies, and economies and lead to greater health, immunity, and productivity as well as reduced health care burdens.
-The estimated cost of poor human health tied to unhealthy and unsustainable food is \$11 trillion.40
+The estimated cost of poor human health tied to unhealthy and unsustainable food is \$11 trillion.

-Leading economists consistently rank nutrition among the most cost-effective ways to improve lives around the world.41Not only are nutrition interventions relatively inexpensive to deliver, but they also have an extremely high return on investment, for example, every \$1 invested yields an average of between \$4 and \$35 in economic returns.^{42,43} This is, in part, because being malnourished can reduce potential lifetime earnings by at least 10% due to decreased education and productivity.44 Children who are not stunted by age 3 are 33% more likely to live above poverty level as adults.45 Despite the proven health and socio-economic benefits of investing in high impact nutrition interventions, optimal nutrition for women and girls is not an elevated priority for donors or national governments.
+Leading economists consistently rank nutrition among the most cost-effective ways to improve lives around the world.
+Not only are nutrition interventions relatively inexpensive to deliver, but they also have an extremely high return on investment, for example, every \$1 invested yields an average of between \$4 and \$35 in economic returns.
+This is, in part, because being malnourished can reduce potential lifetime earnings by at least 10% due to decreased education and productivity.
+Despite the proven health and socio-economic benefits of investing in high impact nutrition interventions, optimal nutrition for women and girls is not an elevated priority for donors or national governments.
 In part, this is because the economic and social returns of investing in women's and girls' nutrition, and the impact on national development, are often not factored into policymaking.
 Inattention to the great loss of human capital will continue to adversely affect the future health and productivity of nations.